 Light Therapy: Phototherapy using narrowband ultraviolet B (UVB) can slow or even stop the progression of active vitiligo.
 It is sometimes used along with corticosteroids or calcineurin inhibitors for more effective results.
 Light therapy treatments require therapy 2-3 times a week and can take a few months before any changes are noticeable.
-This therapy is available in some private offices and hospital settings.
+This therapy is not available at Dermatelier on Avenue, but is available in some private offices and hospital settings.

 Psoralen + Light Therapy: This treatment option combines psoralen, a substance derived from plants, with light therapy to return color to light patches of skin.
 After the psoralen is taken by mouth or applied to the skin, the targeted area is exposed to ultraviolet A (UVA) light.
 This therapy is available in the hospital setting.